Self Evaluation and School Development Plan

 Comparing our school to others locally and nationally

 National and regional academic data had not been made publicly available during the time of the pandemic.
 However, our assessment system is used by over 6500 schools and so we are able to compare our children's attainment to those schools which also use this system.
 This includes nearly half of schools in Richmond upon Thames (labelled as 'LA' - i.e. our local authority).
-The attainment data below is for Summer 2021 (the previous academic year) and is for all year groups, not just Year 6.
+The attainment data below is for Spring 2023 (the most recent academic year) and is for all year groups, not just Year 6.

 All schools are also listed on the Department for Education’s performance tables.

-These have not been updated since before the pandemic.
+These have not been updated since before the pandemic and do not represent current practice or outcomes at our school.
 There can be a range of factors which can influence the data in these performance tables and the colours and information found within them can sometimes not reflect the true quality of a school.
 OfSTED recognise that progress data in Junior schools can appear less positive than primary schools, but that this does not mean the children are achieving any less than their peers in other schools.

 The vast majority of our children achieve above or in line with national average outcomes, and go on to a range of excellent secondary schools across South West London and Surrey.